rmcd1024/daily_precipitation_totals/README.md

 The ASOS data was obtained from [Iowa State](https://mesonet.agron.iastate.edu/request/download.phtml?network=NY_ASOS) by selecting the New York ASOS and then LGA.

 <!-- https://mesonet.agron.iastate.edu/cgi-bin/request/asos.py?station=LGA&data=all&year1=2013&month1=5&day1=30&year2=2013&month2=8&day2=1&tz=Etc%2FUTC&format=comma&latlon=no&direct=no&report_type=1&report_type=2 -->
-There are two important things to realize when using the ASOS data, which is hourly.
+There are two important things to realize when using the ASOS data.

-1. The reported precipitation number is cumulative, up to a reset time which is typically between 51 and 57 minutes (thank you Daryl!)
+1. The reported precipitation number is cumulative for an hour, up to a reset time which is typically between 51 and 57 minutes (thank you Daryl!)
 So the hourly total is this final value before the reset.

-2. The daily total is the sum of the hourly values, where a day is midnight to midnight, local *standard* time.
-Note that DST is not observed for this purpose.
-This makes sense, as the days on which DST is adopted and removed would otherwise create either an hour hole or a double-counted hour.
+2. The reported daily total (available from the NOAA site above and widely reported as the official number) is the sum of the hourly values, where a day is defined as midnight to midnight, local *standard* time.
+Daylight savings time (DST) is not observed for this purpose.
+Ignoring DST makes sense, as the days on which DST is adopted and removed would otherwise create either an hour hole or a double-counted hour.

 One complication is that the reset minute can vary by site.
-Although it is obvious that the LGA reset occurs at 51 minutes, this is not true for all ASOS.
-So in the code below I compute `modalminute`, which is the most frequently occurring minute in the data.
+It is obvious by inspection that the LGA reset occurs at 51 minutes, but this is not true for all ASOS.
+So in the code below I compute the value of `modalminute`, which is the most frequently occurring minute in the data.
 I assume that this is the reset time.
 Because R has no function for computing the mode, I use the `tabulate` function and `which.max` to find the most common value for minute.

-Note also that I specify the time zone as "America/New\_York" and then undo DST by using the `dst` function to see if daylight savings time is in effect, and then if so, subtracting 3600 seconds from the time.
+I specify the time zone as "America/New\_York" and then undo DST by using the `dst` function to see if daylight savings time is in effect, and then if so, subtracting 3600 seconds from the time.

-A final note: on two days, the offical precipitation total is off by 0.01", and this is corrected the next day.
-I am not sure why this happens.

 If you are fascinated by the issues involved in measuring precipitation, [be sure to take a look at this presentation.](https://mesonet.agron.iastate.edu/present/130903_isu/isumet_fall2013_web.pdf)